-As fall temperatures move in and your grass goes into dormancy, it’s time to sit back and relax, right?
+As fall temperatures move in and your grass goes into dormancy, it's time to sit back and relax, right?
 Wrong!
 Fall is one of the most important times to add pre-emergents to your lawn.
 Our hot summers in the southeast are brutal.
-Not only do we feel the heat and humidity; so does your lawn.
+Not only do we feel the heat and humidity; but so does our lawn.
 Proper professional care for your lawn can keep it healthy year-round.
 Keep reading to learn why now is an important time to start your lawn care program.

 How fall pre-emergents help